Update licence and registration details

 What happens next

-If you have updated your address details for your driver’s licence, a sticker will be posted out to you.
+If you update your address details for your driver’s licence, a sticker will be posted out to you.
 This must be placed on the back of your licence.

 If you use the mySA GOV app, your updated address details will be listed on your digital licence immediately.

 Registration renewals will be sent to your new address, or you can opt to receive notices by email or SMS.

 Changing your name